marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Divorce Records in Maryland

 Maryland divorce records are primarily maintained and issued by the office of the court clerk of the Circuit Court where the decree was granted.
 However, the Maryland State Department of Health also performs a few divorce-related functions, including the verification of annulments and divorces.
-In the state of Maryland, the only persons eligible to access divorce records are the persons named on the record, a verified representative of either party or the legal counsels of the former spouses and other persons who have been authorized by a legal order.
+In Maryland, the only persons eligible to access divorce records are those named on the record, a verified representative of either party or the legal counsels of the former spouses, and other persons whom a legal order has authorized.
 (This requirement may vary depending on the judicial district where the decree was issued).

 disclaimer